galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 1. Add the role `galaxyproject.proftpd` to your playbook and have it run as root.
 >
+> 2. Add a `pre_task` to [create the FTP directory](https://docs.ansible.com/ansible/2.5/modules/file_module.html#file-module), owned by galaxy:galaxy, with mode `0750`.
+>
-> 2. Edit the group variables file, we will define some variables for the proftpd role:
+> 3. Edit the group variables file, we will define some variables for the proftpd role:
 >
 >    ```yaml
 >    galaxy_ftp_upload_dir: "{{ galaxy_root }}/ftp"